algolia/algoliasearch-zendesk/docs/documentation.md

 A public article is not a draft and its section belongs to no user segment (i.e. `everybody`).
 If you're in such a scenario, we recommend you to disable `instantsearch` by setting `enabled: false` and just use the auto-complete feature.

+## Removing specific articles from the search results

+You can let our script know that you'd want for an article not to be indexed.
+For this, all you need to do is to add an `algolia-ignore` tag on your article.
+After the next reindex, the article should not be searchable anymore.

 ## Modifying templates

 __WARNING__: We don't provide any guarantee that we won't change the templates between versions.